letoram/durden/security.md

 indication when it is active or not.

 ## Future Changes
-- Enforced sandboxing on frameservers
-- All arcan-side parsers moved to decode frameserver
 - Display-Control LUT safeguards
 - Privilege Level Border indicators (color)
-- Fine-grained GPU access control and load-balancing
 - Event-queue load-balacing factors split into internal/whitelist/external